Yatoo2/com.uc.heimdall/APPSTORE.md

 This app enables you to use your Homey as a surveillance system.
 All detected motion and open/closed doors and windows on selected sensors will be seen by Heimdall.
 All these events will be logged and when Heimdall is in a Surveillance Mode the alarm will be triggered.

+## Supported Devices
+* Any device that has motion detection, i.e. Fibaro Motion Sensor, Aeotec MultiSensor, Xiaomi Human Body Sensor etc.
+* Any device that has contact detection, i.e. Fibaro Door/Window Sensor, Aeotec Recessed Door Sensor etc.

+## Supported Languages:
+* English
+* Dutch

 ## How do I get it to work?
-* Add a Surveillance Mode button.
+* Add a Surveillance Mode Switch.
 * Select the devices to monitor on the settings page.
 * Add flows to activate and deactivate the desired Surveillance Mode.
 * Add a flow with the desired actions when the alarm is triggered.